Best Known For

 Answer questions and see how you rank against other players.Play Now

 Neil Armstrong was born in Wapakoneta, Ohio, on August 5, 1930.
 After serving in the Korean War and then finishing college, he joined the organization that would become NASA.
 He joined the astronaut program in 1962 and was command pilot for his first mission, Gemini VIII, in 1966.
-He was spacecraft commander for Apollo 11, the first manned lunar mission, and the first man to walk on the moon.
-He died in 2012.
+He was spacecraft commander for Apollo 11, the first manned lunar mission, and became the first man to walk on the moon.
+He died in Cincinnati, Ohio, in 2012.

 Astronaut Neil Armstrong developed a fascination with flight at an early age and earned his student pilot's license when he was 16.
 In 1947, Armstrong began his studies in aeronautical engineering at Purdue University on a U.S. Navy scholarship.